 by Vina Medenilla

-There’s nothing more satisfying than seeing the fruits of your hard work, especially after long years of failing and learning.
+There’s nothing more satisfying than seeing the fruit of your hard work, especially after long years of failing and learning.

-Mary Ann Cogollo, a mother-farmer, 57, faced a lot of hurdles before she successfully developed her flower farm that has multiplied into three separate sites.
+Mary Ann Cogollo, 57, faced a lot of hurdles before she successfully developed her flower farm that has multiplied into three separate sites.
 Out of a love for plants and flowers, Cogollo established a farm and named it Dafalongs Flower Farm.
-The name “Dafalongs” was coined by her priest friends, which means “dapa ilong” or flat nose in Hiligaynon.
+The name “Dafalongs” was coined by her priest friends and means “dapa ilong” or flat nose in Hiligaynon.

 From being an educator, she now runs her three gardens full time.
 Cogollo took a rest from teaching due to an ectopic pregnancy and used the time to develop the property that her parents gave her.